BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 objects, which are initialized to `100`.

-In `class B`, `x` is changed to a `static` variable, which means there is only a single piece of storage for `x` for the class---no matter how many instances of that class you create.
-This is the same way that class attributes work in Python; they are `static` variables without using the `static` keyword.
+In `class B`, `x` is changed to a `static` variable, which means there is only a single piece of `x` storage for the class---no matter how many instances of that class you create.
+This is how Python class attributes work; they are `static` variables without using the `static` keyword.

 In `toString()`, notice that `B`'s `x` is accessed the same way it is in `Class A`'s `toString()`: as if it were an ordinary object field rather than a